Covalent adaptable network: Nanocomposites

 Thermosets are currently in high demand for high-performance composites that are heavily needed in lightweight engineering and ultrahigh-performance mechanical parts.
 Applications include: packaging, remediation, energy storage, electromagnetic absorption, sensing and actuation, transportation and safety, defense systems, thermal flow control, information industry, catalysts, cosmetics, sports, etc. Such materials consist of a "soft" polymer phase that is combined with nanoparticles dispersed in the polymer phase.
 The shape of these nanoparticles can vary wildly, from rods to spheres to platelets, to fibres, etc.

 The unique thermo-responsive properties of CANs, induced by bond exchange kinetics, open interesting possibilities for the introduction of property switches based on various external effects.
 For example, the addition of a resistive heater for electrothermal conversion (e.g. single walled carbon nanotubes) can allow for an on-demand mechanical property switch via an electric current.
 Alternatively, by adding a filler like graphene oxide, light irradiation can be used for an induced photo-thermal effect allowing for switching of the mechanical properties as a response to light-irradiation.
-Other interesting nanoparticles for the application in CANs include clay nanosheets, graphene and cellulose.
+Other interesting nanoparticles for the application in CANs include clay nanosheets, graphene,MOFs, and cellulose.